macalinao/ideas/README.md

 * rendezvous -- an app that lets you see where other people are before meeting
 * AutoDJ -- automatically mix songs
 * Something where you can order to-go on your phone and pay on it as well
+* A theremin-like instrument using galileo that is easy to learn.

 ### Probably can't do
 * Javascript DAW/Social Network